What is levothyroxine?

-Many drugs can interact with levothyroxine.
+This list is not complete and many other drugs may interact with levothyroxine.
 This includes prescription and over-the-counter medicines, vitamins, and herbal products.
-Not all possible interactions are listed in this medication guide.
-Tell your doctor about all your current medicines and any medicine you start or stop using.
+Not all possible drug interactions are listed here.

 More about levothyroxine

-- Side Effects
+- Side effects

-- Dosage Information
+- Dosage information

-- Support Group
+- Support group

 - Drug class: thyroid drugs

 - Levothyroxine Tablets